 Green-winged Teal – St Mary’s, Scilly – 17th October 2019

 The teal was still present and gave very good views.
-It was a 1st winter male and at this age almost identical to our own Eurasian Teal but it is believed to be the American Green-winged Teal given the broader chestnut stripe next to the green speculum (which we saw while the bird was preening) and the well-marked facial pattern.
+It was a 1st winter male and at this age almost identical to our own Eurasian Teal but it is believed to be the American Green-winged Teal given the well-marked facial pattern and the broader chestnut stripe next to the green speculum (which we saw while the bird was preening).
 Also lots of the birds on Scilly this year have been American and its rather tame behaviour may also suggest its transatlantic origin.

 Yellow-browed Warbler – St Mary’s, Scilly – 18th October 2019

 Another wet and windy day although Aly and I managed to venture out mid-afternoon.
 We returned to the Dump Clump hoping for better views of the Red-breasted Flycatcher.
 This time we walked quietly into the tangled copse of trees via one of the tracks.
 We stopped and waited in a promising looking area.